punkave/send-html-email/README.md

 Set up a filter to never send messages with `+testmail` in the address to spam, and you're good to go.

 Also consider options like [litmus](http://litmus.com).
 This is vastly cheaper, plus in gmail you can actually hit "Inspect" this way.
 But you probably don't own every device in the world.

+## Limitations

+This is for testing email templates.
+If you want to send email in a production way, check out `nodemailer`.

+`send-html-email` always uses the `sendmail` nodemailer transport.
+On Windows, that won't work.
+Pull requests welcome.